vamsikankipati/javascript-es-fp/README.md

 # javascript-es-fp
-This repository consists of functional programming examples implemented using JavaScript ES6+.
+This repository consists of functional and asynchronous programming examples implemented using JavaScript ES6+.